itamarkarlik/SOC-Microsoft-Defender-Lab/Soar-Playbook.md

 ### 2. Block Attacker IP

-The runbook creates an inbound Windows Firewall rule to block the identified source IP.
+A Windows Firewall rule is created to block inbound traffic from the attacker's IP:

 ```powershell
 New-NetFirewallRule `